Public Facility Valposchiavo

 Description

-"Of course, we haven't quite decided yet, but we are now entering into negotiations with the owner.
-After all, we don't risk anything if we try them [i.e. the apartment] - even if only for a few months at first. ....
-In any case, we are now in contact, not only with the homeowner (a very pleasant young man born in England), but also with the drugstore owner, who is the chairman of the tourist office and was very open to our plans."
+"Of course we have not yet decided definitively, but we are starting negotiations with the owner.
+After all, we don't risk anything if we try [i.e. home] – even if only for a few months initially. [...]
+However, we are now in contact, not only with the owner of the house (a very pleasant young man born in England), but also with the owner of the grocery store, who is the president of the tourist board and who has shown himself open to our projects."
 (1)

-Wolfgang Hildesheimer and his wife lived on the mezzanine floor of Devon House from 1957 to 1961.
-The house plays an important role in Wolfgang Hildesheimer's prose work Tynset, for which he was awarded the Büchner Prize and the Bremen Literature Prize.
-The book is about the monologuing reflections of a first-person narrator in a sleepless night.
-Not only the circumstances of the narrator are strongly reminiscent of Hildesheimer, but also the house in which the first-person narrator moves is clearly inspired by Devon House.
-Who is the role model for his very pious but drunken housekeeper Celestina, we do not reveal here.
+Wolfgang Hildesheimer and his wife lived from 1957 to 1961 on the mezzanine floor of Devon House.
+The palace plays an important role in Tynset, a prose work for which Wolfgang Hildesheimer was awarded the Büchnerpreis and Bremer Literaturpreis literary prizes.
+Tynset is a long monologue by the narrator during a sleepless night, in which it is not only the narrator's living conditions that strongly evoke Hildesheimer, even the house in which he moves is clearly inspired by Devon House.
+Who inspired the figure Celestina, the very devoted maid but addicted to alcohol, we will not reveal here.

-... and in the back shed, the cyclopean room, where in summer and autumn the aromatic herbs hang to dry, here it smells good.
-I climb up to the telescope or not, leave the shed, enter the kitchen or not, go up the stairs, I look into the four rooms on the first floor, in one of which is my monstrous summer bed.
+[...] and I enter the back shed, in that cyclopean room where in summer and autumn herbs and drugs are hung to dry.
+There is a good smell here.
+I go up or not up to the telescope, I leave the shed, I go in or not in the kitchen, I go up the staircase, I take a look at the four rooms on the first floor - in one of which there is my gigantic summer bed.

-Here I sleep in summer, elevated, sublime and airy, in a void framed by wood, rushing with silence, so here is the starting point of my summer night walks, in winter I rarely stay here, usually I choose another room, one full of objects, and descend the stairs again.
-I never go higher, not at night.... because there is only one room at the top, that is Celestina's chamber, which I do not enter.
-From below I hear her snoring inside, or I hear nothing, which means that she sits in front of a bottle of red wine or lies in bed with her and drinks.
-Or I hear her murmuring, which means she's praying."
+Here I sleep in summer, in a solemn breezy height, in a wood-rimmed void, roaring with silence, this is therefore the starting point of my summer night walks, in winter I rarely stop up here, I usually look for another room, one that is full of objects, and I go down the stairs.
+I never go higher, at least at night, [...] because up high there is only one room, Celestina's bedroom, where I never enter.
+From below I hear her snoring, or I don't hear anything, and it means that she is sitting in front of a bottle of red wine or that she has taken it to bed and drinks. or I hear her mumble, and it means she prays."

 Map